Livingston, West Lothian: Livingston Cricket Club

 Livingston has a cricket club known as the Kingfishers which fields teams for juniors and seniors and has fielded professional paid players.
 The club plays in the East of Scotland Cricket Association and is based in the Murieston area of Livingston.
 The club was founded in 1981 by Dr Salem Patel and Doug Druce, playing its first match in August of that year in Armadale.
-The club joined the East League for the 1982 season, winning Grade D and promotion.
-The club played at several locations in Livingston, including Bankton Mains and at Bangour Hospital sports field.
-The 1st XI remained in Division 4 until winning the league in 1992.
-In 1994 sponsorship by the Livingston Development Corporation enabled the club to successfully negotiate the big step up to Division 2 where half of the clubs employed paid professional players.
-West Indian Mark Harper became the club's first paid player and regularly set new batting records throughout the season.
-The creation of the National leagues in 1996 and the subsequent re-organisation of feeder leagues saw Livingston become a Division 1 club due to reconstruction of the East League.
-In 1999 the club finished third, their highest league position to date.
-This coincided with a move back into Livingston to a large new ground in the Murieston area.
+The club played at several locations in Livingston, including Bankton Mains and at Bangour Hospital sports field.The Club plays at a dedicated site in the Murieston area of Livingston.
 Being almost in the foothills of the Pentlands, rainfall is heavier and the growing season considerably shorter than most of the other grounds in the Central Belt, which causes major problems in getting the ground ready for play in April.
 A new pavilion, the Gerry Toms Pavilion was officially opened on 22 August 2004.